(Photo & artwork: Anne Marie Sampaio)

-This advanced master program focuses on research development of artists and designers whose practice is anchored in a social-political context (including but not limited to feminism, social design, migration, decolonialism, class politics, queer politics, disability politics, capitalism, identity, Anthropocene, the (under)commons, community art, conflict & design, healing & rituals, history, big data…).
-The focus is on artistic research and research exchange.
-The program is aligned to each participant’s work rhythm and caters for specific theoretical interests by inviting a diversity of voices from a variety of fields that can cater to the individual and collective research interests.
-Collective learning and participatory coaching are central to the program.
-We offer a coaching and participation methodology that is anchored in intersectional situatedness and care.
+This Advanced Master program focuses on the artistic research development of artists and designers whose practice is anchored in a social-political context (including but not limited to feminism, social design, migration, decolonialism, class politics, queer politics, disability politics, capitalism, identity, Anthropocene, the (under)commons, community art, conflict & design, healing & rituals, history, big data…).

 The concrete program will be developed according to the specific research proposals of the participants.
 We offer intense coaching in writing, critical studies and research methodologies in arts and design.
 The coaching is individual, collective and participatory.
 There is a strong focus on sharing research.
 We meet every three weeks, in Antwerp or digitally*, for a session of three days.
 In addition to these sessions, we organise three intensive and collaborative research weeks facilitated by a distinguished artist or designer.

 The program offers time and space to do research without the requirement of any particular final format such as an exhibition or production.
 Collective learning and participatory coaching is central to the program; it comes with the engagement of each participant to care for each other’s wellbeing and research development.
 We offer a nurturing research environment of dedicated and experienced tutors, junior and senior researchers and PhD students as well as an international network of professionals, institutions and guest lecturers.
 We work with a small team of maximum 12 students.